elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-primary-causes-and-symptoms-of-insomnia.md

 url: /learn/nursing/questions/what-are-the-primary-causes-and-symptoms-of-insomnia
 score: -1.0
 related_article1:
-    id: 169686
+    id: 169688
-    title: How do sleep patterns change across different age groups?
+    title: >-
+        How does sleep benefit the immune system, and what are the potential consequences of sleep deprivation on immune function?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-sleep-patterns-change-across-different-age-groups
+    url: /learn/nursing/questions/how-does-sleep-benefit-the-immune-system-and-what-are-the-potential-consequences-of-sleep-deprivation-on-immune-function
 related_article2:
-    id: 169699
+    id: 169702
-    title: What are the benefits and applications of light therapy in managing sleep disorders?
+    title: >-
+        What lifestyle modifications can help manage sleep disorders, and how do diet and exercise play a role?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-benefits-and-applications-of-light-therapy-in-managing-sleep-disorders
+    url: /learn/nursing/questions/what-lifestyle-modifications-can-help-manage-sleep-disorders-and-how-do-diet-and-exercise-play-a-role
 related_article3:
-    id: 169692
+    id: 169689
-    title: What are the symptoms of Restless Leg Syndrome, and what management strategies are typically recommended?
+    title: >-
+        In what ways does sleep contribute to emotional stability and mental health?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-symptoms-of-restless-leg-syndrome-and-what-management-strategies-are-typically-recommended
+    url: /learn/nursing/questions/in-what-ways-does-sleep-contribute-to-emotional-stability-and-mental-health
 related_article4:
-    id: 169686
+    id: 169693
-    title: How do sleep patterns change across different age groups?
+    title: >-
+        What factors should be considered when assessing a patient's sleep patterns in a nursing context?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-sleep-patterns-change-across-different-age-groups
+    url: /learn/nursing/questions/what-factors-should-be-considered-when-assessing-a-patients-sleep-patterns-in-a-nursing-context
 related_article5:
-    id: 169694
+    id: 169692
-    title: What are some non-pharmacological interventions that can improve sleep quality, and how do they work?
+    title: >-
+        What are the symptoms of Restless Leg Syndrome, and what management strategies are typically recommended?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-some-nonpharmacological-interventions-that-can-improve-sleep-quality-and-how-do-they-work
+    url: /learn/nursing/questions/what-are-the-symptoms-of-restless-leg-syndrome-and-what-management-strategies-are-typically-recommended
 ---

 &nbsp;